The Regimental Museum

 A fine collection of firepower tracing the development of soldiers’ weapons from the 18th Century to the present day is also on show.

 The Medal Room contains more than 3,000 medals; each one earned in difficult and challenging circumstances and includes eighteen Victoria Crosses, Britain’s highest award for gallantry.
 Ten men of the 24th Regiment were awarded a Victoria Cross for the gallantry they displayed during the conflict.
-The Anglo- War display provides a fitting tribute to these soldiers.
+The Anglo-Zulu War display provides a fitting tribute to these soldiers.

-Drums, assegais, ammunition, buttons, badges and uniforms all combine to form a vivid image of life as a soldier and the museum’s archive contains a large collection of original records and documents form the conflicts in which our antecedent regiments served.
+Drums, assegais, ammunition, buttons, badges and uniforms all combine to form a vivid image of life as a soldier and the museum’s archive contains a large collection of original records and documents from the conflicts in which our antecedent regiments served.
 The museum offers a research facility, but please contact the museum prior to your visit in order to discuss your interests.